 Let your employer know about any issues

-If you notice that certain work tasks are putting a strain on your body and, for example, making your back, shoulders or arms sore, tell your line manager and occupational safety and health representative.
+If you notice that certain tasks cause strain to you body at work and that, for example, your back, shoulders or arms become sore, don’t hesitate to raise the matter with your supervisor or manager, as well as your occupational safety and health representative.
 Also let them know if you have any ideas about how to make a task less strenuous or what kinds of tools could help.
 You can also raise these kinds of issues in connection with your employer’s risk assessment or their occupational health care provider’s workplace survey.

-You have the right to get advice on how to avoid excessive physical workloads and, for example, work in ergonomic positions.
-You have an obligation to take part in training and to follow your employer’s instructions as well as to take proper care and precautions in your work tasks otherwise.
+You have the right to receive instruction on how to avoid harmful physical strain and, for example, how to perform your work in safe working positions.
+You are obliged to take part in training and to follow the instructions given by your employer.

-Your employer has a legal obligation to ensure that all employees follow the instructions given at all times and to intervene if, for example, an employee is seen lifting heavy loads in an unsafe manner.
+Your employer has the responsibility to ensure that employees follow the given instructions and to intervene in any negligence.

 Physical workload - Työnantajalle

-- monitor the impact of the remedial action taken on employees’ health and coping.
+- Monitor the effects of the measures taken on the health and coping of employees.

 Physical workload - Lainsäädäntö